-- Successfully apply consensus guidelines for cervical cancer screening and management of cervical abnormalities to women in both the general population and in special circumstances using evidence derived from epidemiological, natural history and observational studies.
+- Successfully apply consensus guidelines for cervical cancer screening and management of cervical abnormalities to the general population as well as those in special circumstances.

-- Successfully apply management strategies to women with anogenital and HPV-related diseases in special populations, especially the underserved and underscreened (transgender, incarcerated, etc.).
+- Successfully learn and apply novel screening and management strategies to underserved and under-screened individuals (transgender, incarcerated, etc.).

 - Apply colposcopy to the diagnosis and management of anogenital and HPV-related diseases in ways that reflect its usefulness and maximum benefits while minimizing potential harms.

-- Discuss strategies for prevention, screening, early detection and management of HPV-associated oropharyngeal disorders.
+- Identify strategies for prevention and screening of HPV-associated oropharyngeal disorders.